iturdikulov/notes/Neovim.md

 ## Basics

+Neovim like Vim has two main modes (and some additional), insert mode and command mode.

+Quit and ignore changes in ALL files (be careful with this, `:q` is much safer)::Press `Esc` and type `:qa!`

 Up, Down, Left, Right::`k`,`j`,`h`,`l`, but prefer other navigation keys

 Normal mode, for navigation and manipulation of text::`ESC` or `C-[` or `C-c`